koorchik/LIVR/README.md

-Language Independent Validation Rules Specification (FIRST DRAFT)
+Language Independent Validation Rules Specification (DRAFT)
 ===================================================

 I tryed a lot of validators but I did not find any that meet all my needs.
 So, it was decided to create the ideal validator.